-This involves exploring your thoughts, feelings and behaviours talking at your own pace and in your own way.
+This involves exploring your thoughts, feelings, and behaviours at your own pace and in your own way through various methods, including talking.
+Examples of these approaches include:

 Examples include:

-Why it helps: Creative methods bypass verbal limitations and allow clients to express complex or suppressed emotions safely.
+Why it helps: These symbolic strategies bypass verbal limitations and allow clients to express complex or suppressed emotions safely, complementing traditional talking counselling.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.